DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ![AntiForgeryGrid](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/anti-forgery-grid.png?raw=true)

-### Preventing Anauthorized Changes to User Account Information
+### Preventing Unauthorized Changes to User Account Information

 In this scenario, an attack attempts to modify the user account information (the email address in the example).